-MY DEAR SISTER,
+DEAR SISTER,

-As it is an unusual thing for us to be separated, I do not doubt that we equally feel the pain of being at a distance from each other.
+As it is an unusual thing for us to be separated, I do not doubt but we equally feel the pain of being at a distance from each other.
 When I consider, that you are really gone to pass the whole summer with my aunt, and that I have parted with the beloved companion of my walks and amusements, I think I shall but half enjoy either, during the fine season that is approaching.
-With you, indeed, the case will be different; new scenes will present themselves, which will entertain by their novelty and variety, and the kind attentions of my aunt and cousins will compensate, in some degree, for the absence of those friends you have left at home.
+With you, indeed, the case will be rather different; new scenes will present themselves, which will entertain by their novelty and variety, and the kind attentions of my aunt and cousins will compensate, in degree, for the absence of those friends you have left at home.
 Every place here looks solitary, especially our own apartment, and our favourite haunts in the garden.
-Even the approach of spring, which is already marked by the appearance of snowdrops and crocuses, affords me but little pleasure.
+Even the approach of spring, which is marked by the appearance of snowdrops and crocuses, affords me but little pleasure.
 My kind mother, ever attentive to my happiness, concurs with my governess in checking this depression of spirits, and insists upon my having recourse to some interesting employment, that shall amuse me, and pass away the time while you are absent.
-My fondness for flowers has induced my mother to propose the study of Botany to me, as she thinks it will be beneficial to my health, as well as agreeable to my inclination, by exciting me to use more air and exercise, than I should do without such a motive; because books ought not to be depended upon alone: recourse must be had to the natural specimens growing in fields and gardens.
-How I should enjoy this pursuit in your company, my dear Constance! but as that is impossible at present, I will adopt the nearest substitute I can devise, by communicating to you the result of every lesson.
-You may compare my descriptions with the flowers themselves, and by thus mutually pursuing the same object, we may reciprocally improve each other.
-I am impatient to make a beginning, but am full of apprehension of the number of hard words which must occur.
-However, I am resolved not to be deterred by this difficulty: perseverance and patience will overcome it; and, as I know the easy method of instruction adopted by my dear governess in other sciences, I confide in her skill to render this easy and pleasant.
-Farewell.
+My fondness for flowers has induced my mother to propose Botany, as she thinks it will be beneficial to my health, as well as agreeable, by exciting me to use more air and exercise than I should do, without such a motive; because books should not be depended upon alone, recourse must be had to the natural specimens growing in fields and gardens.
+How should I enjoy this pursuit in your company, my dear sister! but as that is impossible at present, I will adopt the nearest substitute I can obtain, by communicating to you the result of every lesson.
+You may compare my descriptions with the flowers themselves, and, by thus mutually pursuing the same object, we may reciprocally improve each other.
+I am impatient to make a beginning, but am full of apprehension of the number of hard words at the entrance.
+However, I am resolved not to be deterred by this difficulty; perseverance and patience will overcome it; and, as I know the easy method of instruction adopted by my dear governess in other sciences, I confide in her skill to render this easy and pleasant.
+Farewel.